Governance Audit

 Dependencies:

-- Meeting Invitation
+- Core Project Team Kick-off Meeting Invitation

 Suggested Timeframe: Project Week 3